|Yu-Gi-Oh! TRADING CARD GAME

 Q: What will I need to bring to a YCS VIP Qualifier tournament?

 You should bring a tournament-legal Deck as described above, along with any tournament supplies you will need, such as paper and pen to track Life Points, dice or counters if you are using cards which require them, extra sleeves to replace any that become damaged, and so forth.
-If you have a COSSY ID number, you should bring your number and barcode.
-You’ll also need the entry fee for the tournament, as well as money for any incidentals (food, drink, etc.).
+If you have a CARD GAME ID number, you should bring your number.
+You'll also need the entry fee for the tournament, as well as money for any incidentals (food, drink, etc.).

 Q: Are there any items I am not allowed to bring to the tournament?